Icemap/docs/develop/connection-parameters.md

 As you can see, what we get in the above [empirical formula](#empirical-formula) is a recommended initial value, if you need to get the best value on a specific machine, you need to get the best value by trying around the recommended value.

-There are some basic rules for obtaining this optimal value, which are listed below:
+There are some basic rules for obtaining this optimal value, which is listed below:

 1. If your network or storage latency is high, increase your maximum number of connections that can wait so that other threads can continue processing while the thread is blocked.
 2. If you have multiple services deployed on your server, and each service has a separate connection pool, consider the sum of their connection pools' maximum connections.